teocot/CarAPI-DotNet-EF/README.md

 - no need to run sql server of docker for a container

 ### Design
-- one to many relationsip person 0 has * puchases
+- zero to many relationsip person - puchases
-- one to one relationship purchase one car
+- one to one relationship purchase - car
-- Normally 1-1 is a same entity relation.
+- Normally 1-1 is a same entity relation, this is the eception
-- A person can have 0..* cars
 - CRUD is also implemented
+- we implemented REST APIs along with MVC
+- we use separate controllers for MVC and for REST

 ### 1. See the api swagger
 http://localhost:5183/swagger/index.html
-work in progress, to use PUT and DELETE

 ### 2. Swagger view